 “The variations between regions suggest that infrastructure and investment in public transport, walking, and cycling can play a large role in encouraging healthy lives, and that encouraging people out of the car can be good for them as well as the environment,” said Laverty.

-Using a standup desk or treadmill workstation in the office should already be a part of your daily routine.
+Using a standup desk or treadmill desk in the office should already be a part of your daily routine.
 Adding a walk to and from the office each day can provide that extra punch to help you achieve your physical activity goals for the week.

 - American Journal of Preventive Medicine: Active Travel to Work and Cardiovascular Risk Factors in the United Kingdom; September 2013, Vol. 45, No. 3